subgraph/gtk-layer-shell-rs/README.md

 library.
 To use these bindings, it is assumed that you have built and installed `gtk-layer-shell` and its dependencies.

+Note: there are other bindings out there that may be more actively maintained.
+This version is mostly for internal use.
+It is updated once and awhile as needed but other versions may work better for you.

 ## Usage

 Examples can be found in the `examples/` directory.
 To run an example: